kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+#### Introduce a new field

+Instead of using `NominatedNodeName` to let external components to hint scheduler, we considered introducing a dedicated field for that purpose.
+However, as discussed above, we don't have any clear usecases where distinguishing the source of the setting really matters and with multiple external components it doesn't eliminate the potential races either.
+If in the future we realize that distinsuighing that is needed, we believe that we can model such state muchine with an additional field in a purely additive way.

 ## Infrastructure Needed (Optional)